matrixorigin/matrixorigin.io.cn/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/create-view.md

 INSERT INTO t00 VALUES (1),(2);
 CREATE TABLE t01(a INTEGER);
 INSERT INTO t01 VALUES (1);
-CREATE VIEW v0 AS SELECT t00.a, t01.a AS b FROM t00 LEFT JOIN t01 USING(a);
+CREATE OR REPLACE VIEW v0 AS SELECT t00.a, t01.a AS b FROM t00 LEFT JOIN t01 USING(a);

 mysql> SELECT t00.a, t01.a AS b FROM t00 LEFT JOIN t01 USING(a);
 +------+------+